Two-month residencies for artists in Finland

 Encounters and building own identity as an artist

 The Saari Residence is also a meeting place for artists and researchers.
-The two-month individual residency periods, with typically seven artists from different fields and a researcher working on Kone Foundation grant staying at the residence at a time, provide plenty of opportunities for interaction that crosses the boundaries between both different art forms and art and science.
+The two-month individual residency periods, with typically seven artists from different fields and a researcher working on Kone Foundation grant staying at the residence at a time, provide plenty of opportunities for interaction that crosses the boundaries between both different art forms and art and research.
 At the same time, the Saari Residence offers a peaceful and unique place where residents can focus on their work.
 The Saari Residence’s Community Artist works at the residency throughout the year.

 In 2017, the Saari Residence joined Artists-At-Risk (Ar) Platform for visual art practitioners coordinated and curated by Perpetuum Mobile.
 One individual residency place per year is reserved for AR Residency.

 The Saari Well is a place for artists and researchers working at the residency to meet, share ideas and leave their mark on each others’ thoughts and work and the Saari Residence.
 The Saari Well is based on an idea of a real well: Throughout the ages, people the world over have gathered around wells to collect water, and in many places they still do.
 There they exchange thoughts, ideas, problems and solutions.
 Everyone present gives and everyone receives, each in his or her turn.
 Encounters at the Saari Well can lead to long friendships or mentoring discussions, or someone may discover new ways of working or find a stronger voice as an artist.
 Learning about other fields of art offers boarder perspectives for the work of an artist.
 Each year the Saari Residence organises Summer Wells, where researchers and artists come together to discuss current topics.